seerwright/advent-of-code-2023/readme.md

 ---

 ### Ignoring binaries
-Put an .app extension so it will _not_ be picked up by .gitignore.
+Put an .app extension so compilations will be .gitignored.

 ---